asgerrud/CLI-ITU/README.md

 ## `itu learnit [COURSE]`

-Open course pages on LearnIT from the terminal
+open course pages on LearnIT from the terminal

 ```
 USAGE